-Overclocking the CPU (or a locked CPU) offers more room for the processor to breath.
+Overclocking the CPU (or a locked CPU) offers more room for the processor to breathe.

 Method 5: Lower CPU-intensive game settings

-Lowering in-game CPU-bound settings allow a huge boost and reduction in CPU bottleneck issues.
+Lowering in-game CPU-bound settings allows a huge boost and reduction in CPU bottleneck issues.
 These settings include but are not limited to lowering draw distance, vegetation, population density, and others.

-Unfortunately, there are not much solutions gamers can do on fixing a GPU bottleneck besides adjusting the graphics to lower settings.
-On the bright side, getting GPU bottleneck is better since this does not return stutters in the game unlike getting a CPU bottleneck.
+Unfortunately, there are not many solutions gamers can do on fixing a GPU bottleneck besides adjusting the graphics to lower settings.
+On the bright side, getting a GPU bottleneck is better since this does not return stutters in the game unlike getting a CPU bottleneck.

 CPU bottleneck and GPU bottleneck are both different issues of the same platform.
-A wrong pair of processor and graphics card usually is what causes a bottleneck.
+A wrong pair of processors and graphics cards usually is what causes a bottleneck.